- -30- then and now (8/22/18)2

 G.D.
 Fronabarger took this picture at a kite carnival at Jefferson School on April 6, 1962.
+There was a total of 240 entries.
 The picture was published the next day in the Southeast Missourian.

 This story which describes the school's first kite carnival was published in the Southeast Missourian on April 12, 1958: